browneyedsoul/RemNote-ModernTableRow/README.md

 > **Absolutely**, These are the reasons why you should consider before using the `Modern Table Row`
 - I just want light weight, basic level table for logging simple, static information without sorting, filtering kind of things.
+- I place a lot of value on the plain Outliner format and a keyboard-driven experience for fast table entry and configuration.
 - I really care about the ability to export as a markdown text for the compatibility with other programs or documents.

 ## Getting Started